Where customer feedback and security collide

 Compounding this issue is the fact that, according to Qualtrics’ research, one in three IT leaders doesn’t know how many survey accounts and platforms are being used inside their agencies.
 It’s probably not on purpose.
 End-users typically don’t understand the data security implications of a “freemium” software license for collecting customer data, and therefore may see no obvious need to consult with their IT leaders.

 That’s known as “shadow IT,” when employees use survey platforms that haven’t been screened by a company’s IT team.
-Shadow IT makes it easier for hackers to steal your agency’s data, as explained by Qualtrics’ head of security operations in this blog post.
+Shadow IT makes it easier for hackers to steal your agency’s data.

 Governance: get control, improve data quality

 Qualtrics is designed to help you take control of the security implications of collecting customer feedback.
 Sophisticated governance settings embedded within the platform allow a chosen administrator to control all of your agency’s survey accounts, thereby reducing the risk of data misuse or access, while eliminating data silos that prevent holistic data from making its way to your agency’s leadership and stakeholders.
 Every agency wants to have higher quality data.
 Every agency wants to do a better job of being data-informed.
 Qualtrics helps you get there.

 The Qualtrics Experience Management Platform™ is also FedRAMP certified, meaning it has been assessed and authorized under one of the most stringent cloud security standards in government.

 Qualtrics is the only customer experience management platform available that is FedRamp certified.
 Similarly, the Qualtrics platform is ISO 27001 and HITRUST 3rd party certified.
 Those credentials, as well, mean you’re choosing technology that will help you actively manage the security of customer information.
 Learn more about Qualtrics Experience Management Platform™ security features here.